AIBG-Vault/Serpent-Showdown/README.md

 Serpent Showdown is a 1v1 versus snake game where two players battle it out on a dynamic grid.
 Each player starts with a snake of fixed length and a score of 1000 points.
 The goal is to outmaneuver your opponent by collecting items, avoiding hazards, and grabbing power-ups that either boost your score or disrupt your enemy.

 The arena continuously changes throughout the match.
 After a set number of moves, the grid begins to shrink, forcing the snakes into closer quarters and raising the risk of collisions.
-The game ends when a snake crashes or when a player's score reaches zero, with the winner determined by who has the higher score or longer snake if both players lose at the same time.
+The game ends when a snake crashes or when a player's score reaches zero.
+In a simultaneous loss, the winner is determined by the higher score or, if equal, by the longer snake.

 ## Visuals